oliviaj0422/gym-app-typescript/README.md

 # Gym App With Typescript

-An simple fitness web application written with react and typescript.
+A simple fitness web application written with react and typescript.